The Most Important Lesson You'll Ever Learn About

 There are two main reasons for fitting a multiple linear regression:

-When a model is being developed for prediction, then, with only slight exaggeration, it hardly matters how it was obtained or what variables are in it.
-If the variables were selected by throwing darts at a dart board and it turned out that the prevalence of certain disease could be accurately predicted by newspaper sales of the previous week, we wouldn't worry about it.
+When a model is being developed for prediction, then, with only slight exaggeration, it doesn't matter how it was obtained or what variables are in it.
+If it turned out that the prevalence of certain disease could be accurately predicted by newspaper sales of the previous week, we wouldn't worry about it.
 Instead, we'd monitor newspaper sales very closely.

 Any number of techniques have been developed for building a predictive model.
 These include the stepwise procedures of forward selection regression, backwards elimination regression, and stepwise regression, along with looking at all possible regressions.
 In addition, there are the techniques of exploratory data analysis developed by John Tukey and others.

-There is other terminology that can be used to describe the two situations.
+There is other terminology that can be used to describe the two types of modeling.

 The most important lesson you'll ever learn about multiple linear regression analysis is well-stated by Chris Chatfield in "Model Uncertainty, Data Mining and Statistical Inference", Journal of the Royal Statistical Society, Series A, 158 (1995), 419-486 (p 421),